Welcome to the news section of the SLSA website. This area is divided into the following categories:

 SLSA events and SLSA co-sponsored events

-Impact and Law Reform Conference, London: save the date
+Impact and Law Reform Conference, London: registration now open

 Research and funding

+Applications are invited for this 12-month unpaid role (with expenses covered).
+Please see attachment for details.
+Closing date: 29 April 2019.

-Applications are invited for the above position.
+Applications are invited for several posts in the School of Law.
 Please see website for details.
-Closing date: 3 February 2019.
+Closing date: 7 April 2019.

-Applications are invited for these socio-legal studentships.
-Please see attachment for details.
-Closing date: 22 January 2019.

-Applications are invited for a number of studentshis at Swansea.
-Please see webpage for details.
-Closing date: 4 January 2019.
+Applications are invited for this full-time permanent position.
+Please see website for details.
+Closing date: 31 March 2019.

 A ‘Housing After Grenfell’ blog has been launched by Susan Bright, Centre for Socio-legal Studies, Oxford.
 She is inviting contributions to add to the debate about housing and law-related matters following the Grenfell Tragedy.
 For current blogs and for guidelines on how to contribute, see: the blog homepage.